encode/httpcore/docs/contributing.md

 As such developers should:

-- Only make modifications in the _asynchronous and shared portions of the code_.
+- Only make modifications in the asynchronous and shared portions of the code.
 In practice this roughly means avoiding the `httpcore/_sync` directory.
 - Write tests _only under `async_tests`_, synchronous tests are also generated as part of the unasync process.